 Adding colors will also make it look professional.
 However, do not use colors that don't match or which are extremely bright.
 Use the ones that complement each other.
 Using a bit of color other than black and white will make your resume stand out from the rest.
 To make even more appealing, use the exact colors of the company you are applying for, it will signify that you have researched about the company and you are not just another applicant.

 Note that the use of colors may not work on some jobs.
-For instance, when applying for a government or a high corporate job, colors may not be the right choice.
+For instance, when applying for a government or a high corporate job, colors may not be the right choice.7.
+Indicate Hobbies Which Work To Your Advantage

 Some hobbies don't deserve a place in your resume; however, those that portray your positive personality skills and qualities are worth including since they can work to your benefits.
-For instance, blogging about something relating to your field portrays honest interest and inventiveness in your work - running marathon portrays determination and discipline.
+For instance, blogging about something relating to your field portrays honest interest and inventiveness in your work - running marathon portrays determination and discipline.8.
+Make it Readable

 Make sure all the information flows logically, and it compels the reader to continue reading.
 Jumping from one idea to the other with no natural progression might trigger the interviewer to lose attention or interest.

 Throughout your resume, be consistent with line spacing, fonts, and margins.
 You can even accentuate your achievements and skills with different font and style.
 Only remember to keep it simple.
 When using different font styles, there is a thin line between making it simple and going overboard.
-Consistency and readability show professionalism.
+Consistency and readability show professionalism.9.
+Don't Mention Money

 Don't mention anything about money unless you are asked to.
-Mentioning money will have you ruled out even before the recruiter begins to go through your resume.
+Mentioning money will have you ruled out even before the recruiter begins to go through your resume.10.
+Have Someone Proofread Your Resume

 Imagine missing out on your dream job just because of grammatical errors or poor sentence constructions.
 Since the interviewer only has several minutes to read your resume, having a lot of grammar mistakes can be such a turn-off and might distract him from capturing the major points that could have gotten you the job.
 Thus, always make sure to check out for such mistakes.
 Tools such as Grammarly come in handy.